 docker-compose up package-ingest-lambda package-simulation-lambda

-Terraform is a great and widespread tool which can automatically provision infrastructure resources described in configuration files (however, have a look at this article for a more nuanced analysis).
+Terraform is a widespread tool which can automatically provision infrastructure resources described in configuration files (however, have a look at this article for a more nuanced analysis).
 To create all required resources, two terraform commands are needed:

 cd terraform